Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%; the input schema already describes person_id as 'The ULID of the person.'
-The description does not add any additional meaning beyond the schema, so the baseline score of 3 is appropriate.
+Schema description coverage is 100% for the single parameter 'person_id', which is already described as 'The ULID of the person.'
+The tool description does not add any additional meaning or context for the parameter beyond what is in the schema.
+Baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.